k-baldauf/kb-sandbox-0/README.md

 - Run `nvm use` or `nvm use <version>` (on machines running Windows)
 - Run `npm i --legacy-peer-deps` (will install the dependencies)
 - Run `npm start` (will start the app in http://localhost:3000/)

+## Digging into the code

+### Machines

+Most of the state management is handled by [xState](https://xstate.js.org).
+Any asynchronous operations should be handled within the context of a state machine.
+All machines are built assuming they will receive well-typed but not necessarily otherwise valid events.
+Machines should be thoroughly tested, as they are responsible for workflow logic that might be easy to miss corner cases for.

+### Components

+Components that are responsible for only display logic are located in the Components directory.
+They can be mostly tested using snapshots.

+### Pages

+Pages have more complex functionality including state management.

+## Running tests

+Tests can be run via `npm test`.
+This includes unit tests and snapshot tests.

+## Future work

+- Currently the app doesn't unrender previously-loaded restaurants.
+This could get expensive memory-wise after enough additional loads.
+In the ideal case, we would start to remove from both the DOM and the app's memory as we load in more restaurants.
+- As a related nice-to-have, a "Return to top" button or otherwise easy way to access the search after scrolling for a while.
+- Addresses always seemed to be in Japanese without any localization; lacking cues, I made no attempt to have the app switch smartly.
+- I only added localization for English and (basic) Japanese for the new text fields I added; other supported languages should be filled out as well (and the Japanese should be fixed by someone with more fluency than me).
+- The app could use TLC from a designer overall; in particular the panel is rather bland.

 ## Deploy to production